Prom3th3us/boring/README.md

     [topic: \"message\"].
 ```

+The main consequence this has over the codebase is *coupling*:
+**Now because the producer must reference the .proto definition of the consumer
+a producer cannot serve messages to a topic that is going to be consumed
+by multiple different consumers.**

 It seems like you must publish to Kafka using the .proto
 definition defined by the receiver of the message.